ioeshx/crowd-counting-pj3/README.md

 ### Repository Structure

 - **`model/`**: Directory to store trained models.
 Created during setup to separate trained weights and configurations from source code.
 - **`train.py`**: Script responsible for training the crowd counting model using provided or custom datasets.
-It implements necessary data preprocessing, model architecture, and training loop.
+It implements necessary **data preprocessing, model architecture, and training loop**.
 - **`test.py`**: Script designed to evaluate the trained model on a test dataset and generate output predictions, which are then redirected to `ans.txt` for submission or evaluation purposes.

 ### Quick Start Guide